POLICIES AND PROCEDURES

 C. Artwork Guidelines – are listed in each show’s prospectus

-1. Wall art must be securely framed and wired; no sawtooth hangers.
+1. Wall art must be securely framed and wired; no sawtooth hangers or eye screws.

 2. Poorly framed work will not be accepted.